 - Download your volunteer application here or pick it up in person at the Children's desk or Information desk starting March 13, 2017.
 Applications are due by 6:00 PM on Friday, April 14, 2017.
 Late applications will not be accepted.

-There are 3 ways to return your completed applications:
+There are three ways to return your completed application:

 Escondido, CA 92025

-- What do Summer Reading Club volunteers do?
-A variety of tasks including registering kids and teens for the club, handing out prizes, explaining the rules of the program, updating the database, shelving books, helping prepare for craft programs, crowd control, and other tasks as assigned.
+What do Summer volunteers do?
+A variety of tasks including registering kids and teens for the challenge, handing out prizes, explaining the rules of the program, updating the database, shelving books, helping prepare for craft programs, crowd control, and other tasks as assigned.

-- When do I need to be available?
-The Summer Reading Club runs from June 17, 2013 - August 3, 2013 but there is an optional pre-SRC volunteer party on Saturday, June 8, 2013 and volunteers must attend a mandatory training session the week of June 10 - June 15, 2013.
+When do I need to be available?
+The Summer Reading Challenge runs from June 19, 2017 - July 31, 2017.
+There is a Volunteer Meet & Greet party on Saturday, June 3, 2017 and volunteers must attend two mandatory training sessions the week of June 12 - June 17, 2017.
 We try our best to accommodate summer school, vacations, and summer camps but the more availability you have the better!

-- What do I get out of this?
-Volunteers are invited to a pre-SRC party in order to meet one another and the staff and get pumped up for the upcoming SRC.
-At the end of the summer there is a thank you party where volunteers get free food and gifts.
-Volunteers will also receive a letter stating the work that they did over the summer and their total number of volunteer hours which can be used to fulfill community service requirements or for letters of recommendation.
+What do I get out of this?
+Volunteers are invited to a Teen Volunteer Meet & Greet party in order to meet one another and get excited for Summer Reading.
+At the end of the summer there is a Thank You party where volunteers get free food and gifts.
+Volunteers will also receive a letter stating the work that they did over the summer and their total number of volunteer hours, which can be used to fulfill community service requirements or for letters of recommendation.
 You will also have a fun-filled summer where you get to meet other people, learn some new skills, and earn valuable job experience.

-- How will I know if I'm chosen?
-All volunteers will be notified of whether or not they are selected sometime during the week of May 27 - June 1, 2013.
+How will I know if I'm chosen?
+All volunteers will be notified if they are selected for the program the week of April 17, 2017.